Historic sites and cities

 Series: Treasures of the World Heritage of Mankind

 Credits: Wolfgang Katzke, director.
-ZDF Südwestfunk, publisher.
+ZDF Südwestfunk, producer.
 Arno Hefner, producer ; Ralf Nolting, producer.
-16:9 Action Plan of the European Union, producer ; UNESCO WHC, producer.
+16:9 Action Plan of the European Union, co-producer ; UNESCO WHC, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9